Céline Tran: Adult film career in France and in the United States

 Having enjoyed her first experience, she decided to pursue a career in the adult film industry.
 For two years, she shot movies while continuing her studies but eventually renounced becoming a teacher and decided to pursue a career as a full-time adult actress.

-During her career in the pornography industry, which she began in 2001, she appeared in over 400 releases.
+She joined the pornography industry in 2001.
 In 2004, she was voted "the French's favorite porn actress" in a readers' poll organized by trade journal Hot Vidéo.
 She also appeared in several Italian and Spanish productions, working for directors such as Mario Salieri.
 She performed alongside Rocco Siffredi in Who fucked Rocco ?, Fashionistas Safado: The Challenge and Fashionistas Safado: Berlin, the latter two being directed by John Stagliano.

 She shot her first American films in 2003.
 In 2005, she decided to focus on her work in the United States whose industry offered better opportunities.
 During the next few years, she divided her time between France and the US, working mostly in the latter country.
 In December 2006, she became the first French actress to sign an exclusive performing contract with Digital Playground.

 She originally performed using the stage name Katsumi (a common given name in Japan for both sexes), but she was barred by a French judge in Créteil in January 2007 from using the name, after a woman named Mary Katsumi sued over the resemblance to her own name.
 Although she had informed the websites that she had changed her stage name, many outlets kept referring to her as "Katsumi".
 She was eventually sued again a few months later and, in September 2007, was fined €20,000, having been deemed responsible for various violations of the ban.

-In May 2006, she got breast implants.
-Her first film with her new breasts, French ConneXion of Marc Dorcel Productions, came out at the beginning of 2007.
-In the meantime, Tran also modelled for the cover of Marquis magazine, a leader in fetishism.
+Tran also modelled for the cover of Marquis magazine, a leader in fetishism.
 She also continued working and touring as an exotic dancer in nightclubs of various countries.

 In July 2008, Tran released My Fucking Life, a French-language film made for Marc Dorcel Studios.
 The movie is partly a documentary on Tran's daily life over a year, with a look at her shoots in Las Vegas, on set during filming in Porn Valley, along with a bit of her personal life.
 In 2008, she was part of the cast of Pirates II: Stagnetti's Revenge, one of the most expensive pornographic films ever produced.
 In 2012, she directed another feature for Dorcel, In bed with Katsuni.
 In 2011, Complex ranked Tran fourteenth on their list of "The Top 100 Hottest Porn Stars Right Now" and third on their list of "The Top 50 Hottest Asian Porn Stars of All Time".